 Final Victory–and a cautionary note.
-Last night the Naples Daily News announced that Hughes had shut down the Orangetree neighborhood (“Collier-Hogan”) oil well.
-But as Jennifer Hecker of the Conservancy of Southwest Florida pointed out, this complicates the lawsuit Collier County and the Conservancy have instituted to determine if there was drinking water contamination at the Orangetree well.
+On July 21 the Naples Daily News announced that Hughes had shut down the Orangetree neighborhood (“Collier-Hogan”) oil well.
+But this could complicate the lawsuit Collier County instituted to determine if there was drinking water contamination at the Orangetree well.
 Perhaps more importantly, it complicates the legal discovery in that case and the Public Records Request suit that Preserve Our Paradise filed.
 Much still is not known about the details of the fracking operation at the well and the regulatory failures that allowed it to happen.
 Knowledge of these facts is critical to ensuring proper regulation of existing and future wells.

 Welcome to Preserve Our Paradise.org!
 Preserve Our Paradise, Inc. was formed when we learned that the Dan A. Hughes Company of Beeville, Texas had applied to drill a well that presents maximal threats to public safety and our natural environment.
 It is positioned to drill under the City of Naples main water wellfield, the future Collier County water wellfield area, the Florida Panther National Wildlife Preserve, and the residential suburb of Golden Gate Estates.